 - Do the same with red, and yellow food coloring.

 Put your floral organizer in your pot and arrange your flowers.
 To cover your organizer I painted coffee filters with red food coloring to put in the pot around the flowers.
 The last step is to glue bees around your pot.

-We needed some cute vases for a baby shower, but funds were running low.
-So, I bought some Monetta Luxury cream wafer cookies, $1.00 a can at The Dollar Tree.
-I removed the cookies (and served them at the baby shower).
-I covered each can with a large size yellow napkin from Wal-mart (also $1).
-They fit great.
-No cutting involved.
+We needed some cute vases for a baby shower, but funds were running low. so, I bought some Monetta Luxury cream wafer cookies, $1.00 a can at The Dollar tree.
+I removed the cookies and served them at the baby shower.Read More...

 April 28, 20120 found this helpful

 This is a guide about decorating straw hats.
 Straw hats, large and small, are fun to decorate as an activity at parties or to hang on the wall.Read More...

 © 1997-2017 by Cumuli, Inc. All Rights Reserved.
 Published by ThriftyFun

 generated on March 22, 2017 at 1:28:32 AM on 10.0.2.201 in 2 seconds.
 Use of this web site constitutes acceptance of ThriftyFun's Disclaimer